 While those gold-embossed, multi-volume sets of the Encyclopedia Britannica were a feature of many an American childhood, the origins of the venerable reference work actually lie in Scotland.
-Two hundred and fifty years ago—on December 10, 1768—the first pages of the Britannica were published in Edinburgh.
-To celebrate the anniversary, the National Library of Scotland has put a rare first edition of the encyclopedia online.
+More than 250 years ago—on December 10, 1768—the first pages of the Britannica were published in Edinburgh.
+Thanks to the National Library of Scotland, you can view a rare first edition of the encyclopedia online.

 The first edition was the brainchild of printer Colin Macfarquhar, engraver Andrew Bell, and the editor William Smellie.
 It was published in 100 weekly sections over three volumes (completed in 1771), but explicit engravings of midwifery scandalized some subscribers, and were ripped out on the orders of the Crown.
 The entries of the first edition—some of which ran to hundreds of pages—reflect the biases and preoccupations of their time: woman is defined as "the female of a man," while there are 39 pages devoted to horse diseases.
 Nevertheless, the work was a significant accomplishment that drew on at least 150 sources, from essays by famous philosophers to newspaper articles.
 It also featured 160 copperplate engravings by Bell.